FH-Cloud-Computing/website/docs/lectures/5-cloud-native/index.md

 ### Feature tests

+<audio preload="none" controls src="audio/06-feature-tests.mp3"></audio>

 A very special case of periodic checks are full-on feature tests.
 These feature tests blur the boundaries between development-time software testing and operations.
-The intention is to run a full application test, such as a [Selenium](https://www.selenium.dev/) test suite, against a production application.
+The intention is to run a full application test, such as with the [Selenium](https://www.selenium.dev/) test suite, against a production application.
 This test could test a full signup, for example.
 This level of testing ensures that the application keeps working even after deployment.

-While not practical in every scenario these tests can ensure a high level of certainty and can also function as a regression test when the infrastructure changes rather then the application.
+While not practical in every scenario these tests can ensure a high level of certainty and can also function as a regression test when the infrastructure changes rather than the application.

 ### Metrics collection

+<audio preload="none" controls src="audio/07-metrics.mp3"></audio>

 Another important aspect of monitoring is metrics collection.
 Periodic checks can only check what's there, but they cannot indicate a brewing trouble before it happens.
 Metrics can be an early warning system for a failure in the application.
 For example, a software rollout can significantly impact signups.
 While the change may have been entirely intentional it is business critical to observe this happening and alert immediately to a potential defect in the software.
 Are the loading times too long?
 Did the layout change make the process too confusing?
 Metrics can help.